eosnetworkfoundation/docs/docs/50_eos-evm/20_getting_started/70_deploy-local-nodes.md

 #### Verify EVM account balances

-To verify all EVM account balances directly on the Antelope node run the following command and replace your contract name "evmevmevmevm" if needed:
+To verify all EVM account balances directly on the EOS node run the following command and replace your contract name "evmevmevmevm" if needed:

 ```shell
 ./cleos get table evmevmevmevm evmevmevmevm account